cg-tuwien/Math2Model/CONTRIBUTING.md

 - `src/scenes/aggregate-model-state.ts` - combines multiple models into one state.
 Used for editing multiple models simultaneously
 - `src/stores/` contains Pinia stores.
 They're globally accessible, reactive objects.
 - `src/views/` contains the different pages.
 Currently the HomeView.vue is the only one that matters.
+- `src/vpnodes/` contains the different custom nodes of the code graph, as well as the setup file for the UI `nodes-list.ts`
 - `src/App.vue` is the Vue.js rendering entrypoint, it sets up the theme, top bar and the router
 - `src/main.ts` is the Typescript entrypoint.
 - `index.html` is the entrypoint for the website.